Semester 1, 2020 applications open 1 September 2019 and close on 30 November 2019.

 - $5,000 per year in each year of the scholarship recipient’s study.

-- Paid as $2,500 lump sum payments after Census in each eligible semester of study.
+- Paid as $2,500 lump sum payments approximately three weeks after Census Date in each eligible semester of study, once enrolment has been confirmed.

 - Full-time undergraduate student